apetrynet/pyfdl/docs/getting_started.md

 The rules for rounding strategy are the same as for [CanvasTemplate.round](FDL Classes/common.md#pyfdl.RoundStrategy)

-The [default](FDL Classes/common.md#pyfdl.DEFAULT_ROUNDING_STRATEGY) strategy is to not round dimensions and keep float values where applicable, but this may be overridden by setting the rounding strategy via the [`set_rounding_strategy()`](FDL Classes/common.md#pyfdl.set_rounding_strategy) function
+The [default](FDL Classes/common.md#pyfdl.DEFAULT_ROUNDING_STRATEGY) strategy is to not apply rounding and keep float values where applicable, but this may be overridden by setting the rounding strategy via the [`set_rounding_strategy()`](FDL Classes/common.md#pyfdl.set_rounding_strategy) function